 Living Legends, Tales Alive

-Beautiful photography for and about a future storybook based on Quintus of Smyrna's 'The Fall of Troy', compiled in the 4th century AD.
-A sequel to the Iliad or perhaps an older story omitted from the corpus of the Iliad proper, Quintus' account is based on an older version entitled Aethiopis, composed by one we know of as Arctinus about a century after Homer's work appeared.
-It is an amazing account of the hard fought, final battle between the Achaean hero Achilles and his comrades with two allies who come to the aid of the Trojans; an army of Amazon warriors led by their queen Penthesilea and a large force from Africa which the ancient Greeks referred to as Aethiopia, hence the title of Arctinus' work.
-No greater champions had Achilles and his myrmidons such as Ajax and Diomedes ever faced before in combat than this Amazon warrior queen or the mighty ruler of Africa, Memnon and their respective armies.
-Foreigners and women ranked low on the social scale of the ancient Greeks yet in this literary work, as in works of art, the Greeks brilliantly and freely expressed themselves, questioning and examining their own prejudices and attitudes.
-Quintus' work is important even unto our own time as we are witness to the timeless struggle of women seeking equality, attempting to breaking away from those definitions and stereotypes imposed upon them by centuries of male patriarchy.
-The ancient authors who shed light upon various aspects of this tale examine our feelings of prejudice towards those considered as the other.
+Behold some beautifully choreographed photography for and about a soon to be released storybook based on Quintus of Smyrna's 'The Fall of Troy', compiled in the 4th century AD.
+A sequel to the Iliad or perhaps an older story omitted from the corpus of the Iliad proper, Quintus' account is based on an original, now mostly lost version entitled Aethiopis.
+This was an epic composed nearly a millennia before the time of Quintus of Smyrna by an author we know of as Arctinus.
+That Quintus would write the story to be preserved for posterity accounts for its popularity.
+It is an amazing account of the hard fought, final battle between the Achaean hero Achilles and his comrades against two allies who come to the aid of the Trojans in their hour of dire need; an army of Amazon warriors led by their queen Penthesilea and a large force from Africa which the ancient Greeks referred to as Aethiopia, hence the title of the older, original work.
+No greater champions had Achilles and his myrmidons such as Ajax and Diomedes ever faced before in combat than this Amazon warrior queen or the mighty ruler of Africa, Memnon and their respective armies which numbered in the thousands.
+In creating and telling such epics as this, the ancient Greek and Roman bards and authors brilliantly and freely expressed themselves, questioning and examining social morality, prejudice and attitude towards various peoples and nations, as well as studying human feeling and emotion with their fiery insistence on individualism and personal freedom, as Hellenic civilization maintained that the human being was at the center of the Cosmos.
+Quintus' work is important even unto our own time as we are witness to the timeless sand ongoing struggle of women seeking equality, endeavoring to manifest their strength and power while daring to break away from those definitions and stereotypes imposed upon them by male patriarchy since the dawn of civilization.
+Those ancient authors who shed light upon various aspects of gender, race, identity and ego in this tale beckon us to examine our own inner feelings and attitudes towards those we consider as the other.

 The heart beating within the breast defines the character of champions, who wear